Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

     -   **Start**: 2023-04
     -   **End**: 2023-06

-5.  **Decision**: This is when a governing body or committee meets to decide on the RFC.
+5.  **Adoption**: The adoption mechanism has to be determined.
+There is currently no body governing microseismic monitoring.
 This might take a week, considering potential debates or presentations that might be required.
     -   **Date**: 2023-06

 6.  **Official Publication**: After finalizing the decision, a week is allocated for any final edits, formatting, and dissemination of the RFC.